What To Do When Your Partner Has No Interest In Sex At All

 It’s also possible that this lack of interest in sex could have to do with your relationship.
 You could be going through a tough time together, and this might be manifesting itself as a lack of attraction.
 Are you interacting with one another as much as you used to?
 Does your partner still show you other signs of affection?
 If not, then you might need to have a serious conversation about what is going on.

 Certain physical causes could be the reason for your partner’s lack of interest in sex, too.
 A primary and common example of this is erectile dysfunction, which can make having sex difficult.
+If someone with erectile dysfunction tries multiple times to have sex and fails, they may lose interest in trying.
 If your partner is experiencing any type of pain during intercourse, it may make them want to avoid it altogether.
 If a physical problem is the cause of your partner’s sexual woes, it can be important to take the time to speak to your doctor.
 Once the cause has been discovered, it can begin to be addressed and worked through.

 Talking about sex